 Patching treatment for amblyopia will be more effective if your child's weak eye has to work harder while the normal eye is patched.
 Games and activities that require visual acuity and eye-hand coordination work well.

-- Tossing beanbags or small balls (such as ping-pong balls) into buckets or other containers can be a fun and challenging activity.
-Keep in mind that with one eye patched, your child's depth perception will be reduced, and he or she may have some difficulty with toss games.
+Tossing beanbags or small balls (such as ping-pong balls) into buckets or other containers can be a fun and challenging activity.
+Keep in mind that with one eye patched, your child's depth perception will be reduced, and your child may have some difficulty with toss games.